 There is an Embassy of Canada in Cuba, located in Havana, as well as a Canadian consulate in Varadero, for Canadians travelling in Cuba.
 Varadero is one of Cuba’s most beloved beach resort towns, particularly popular with Canadians.
 If you’re asking if Varadero is safe, it is generally viewed as such, but again, it is always important to be sensible and cautious.

-In short, travelling to Cuba is a lot safer than many of its Caribbean island counterparts, thanks to relatively low crime rates and widespread acceptance of Canadian travellers, who provide a big boost to the Cuban economy each year.
+In short, travelling to Cuba is a safe place to explore, thanks to relatively low crime rates and widespread acceptance of Canadian travellers, who provide a big boost to the Cuban economy each year.

 We are always excited to talk to you about planning a safe and trouble-free Cuba trip.
 Let’s make your next one a better beach vacation!